NINFEA project

 The questionnaires include questions on the mother and/or the child on several exposures and some outcomes, including environmental exposures (passive smoking, traffic, residential history, maternal occupation and occupational exposures, noise, dampness), reproductive factors, medical history, anthropometrical measures, diet, supplements, health status, asthma, growth, etc.

 Follow-up is conducted using both active and passive methods.
-Starting at age 4 of the child, specific outcomes are assessed via ad hoc short online questionnaires.

-Currently the follow-up questionnaires are at 4, 7 and 10 years of the child.
+Currently the follow-up questionnaires are at 4, 7, 10, 13 and 16 years of the child.
 Passive follow-up involves linkage with available population registries, including the Hospital Inpatient Registry, the Birth Registry, the Cancer Registry, etc.

 -------------------------